s-bauer/office-ui-fabric-vue/README.md

     - Info: ``<button>`` is exposed, so all events and props can be used
 - Label
     - Props: disabled, required
+- Icon
+    - Props: iconName
+- Image
+    - Info: Take a look at the [Official Documentation](https://developer.microsoft.com/en-us/fabric#/components/image).
+I implemented all features and the syntax is very similar!

 ## In-Progress Components